Sarah Jessica Parker: Personal life

-Parker married actor Matthew Broderick on May 19, 1997, in Manhattan's Lower East Side, in an Episcopal ceremony officiated by Broderick's sister, Rev. Janet Broderick Kraft.
+Parker married actor Matthew Broderick on May 19, 1997, in Manhattan's Lower East Side, in an Episcopal ceremony officiated by Broderick's sister, the Rev. Janet Broderick Kraft.
 The couple had been introduced by one of her brothers at the Naked Angels theater company, where she and Broderick both performed.
 Their son James Wilkie Broderick was born October 28, 2002.
 Their twin daughters, Marion and Tabitha, were born June 22, 2009, via surrogacy.
 Their respective middle names, Elwell and Hodge, are from maternal ancestors she discovered in the first episode of Who Do You Think You Are?, which originally aired March 5, 2010.

 Since 2009, Parker has lived in Greenwich Village with her husband and children.
-In 2017, it was reported that the couple was combining two townhouses they had purchased for $35 million on West 11th Street in 2016, with renovations continuing into 2019.
+In 2017, it was reported that the couple were combining two townhouses they had purchased for $35 million on West 11th Street in 2016, with renovations continuing into 2019.
 The family also spends considerable time at their second home near Kilcar, a village in County Donegal, Ireland, where Broderick spent summers as a child.